resbaz/nectar-cloud-lessons/Lessons/Lesson_VI/Lesson_VI.md

 **Exercise 1**

-Find the snapshot button next to your running instance of drupal, and make a snapshot of it.
+Find the snapshot button next to your running instance of Drupal, and make a snapshot of it.
 Give it a useful name that will allow you to know what it is when you come back to it weeks later.

-Hold up a Green card once your instance has had its snapshot created.
+Hold up a Green card once the creation of the snapshot of your instance has started.
 And a Red card if you need help.

 Whilst your snapshots are being taken, lets talk about what has just gone on under the hood.

 The running virtual machine is suspended on its host machine for a short while.
 Whilst it is suspended a copy is made of the underlying disk.
+Remember that in this virtual environment disks are just files on the host server.
+So making a copy is just like making a copy of a large file on your desktop.

-Then the virtual machine is restarted.
-Finally the copy of the disk is transferred to the NeCTAR image store.
+Once the copy is complete the virtual machine is restarted.
+Then finally the copy of the disk is transferred to the NeCTAR image store.

-When this process is completed your snapshot will appear on the images tab of the project, with a type of "Snapshot".
+When this process is completed your snapshot will appear on the images tab of your project, with a type of "Snapshot".
 If all has gone well, the dashboard will take you to this tab automatically.

 **Exercise 2**